mcguinness/draft-mcguinness-token-xchg-target-svc-disco/draft-mcguinness-token-exchange-target-service-discovery.md

 ```

 The value MUST be the absolute URL of the Target Service Discovery Endpoint.
-Clients MUST obtain this value from Authorization Server Metadata (RFC 8414).
+Clients MUST obtain this value from Authorization Server Metadata {{RFC8414}}.
 No specific path is mandated by this specification.

 The endpoint: